josephDorsey/FreeCodeCamp-HTML-and-CSS-Projects/cssNotes.md

 Inside your style element, change the h2 selector to .red-text and update the color's value from blue to red.

 Give your h2 element the class attribute with a value of 'red-text'.

+# Basic CSS: Style Multiple Elements with a CSS Class
+Classes allow you to use the same CSS styles on multiple HTML elements.
+You can see this by applying your red-text class to the first p element.